pawanpaudel93/Torrent2GDrive/README.md

 # Torrent2Drive

-> A web application to download torrent directly to your Google Drive using Nodejs in backend and Vuejs in frontend.
+A web application to download torrent directly to your Google Drive using Nodejs in backend and Vuejs in frontend.

+# Features
+- Download Torrent and Upload to Google Drive.
+- Supports Shared google drive.
+- Upload the torrent by zipping.

 # Installation